mySC

 • The interest, initiative, and energy to thrive in a lively and fast-paced academic community

-• A sense of humor, humility, and the ability to work as part of a team within one’s own division, as a member of the Math department and as an integral part of the faculty
+• A sense of humor, humility, and the ability to work as part of a team within one’s own division, as a member of the Math Department, and as an integral part of the faculty

-Expected compensation falls within the range of $70,000 - $105,000 depending upon experience.
+Expected compensation falls within the range of $70,000 - $105,000, depending upon experience.

 At its core, Sierra Canyon School develops students who are as keen to realize their potential as their teachers are to inspire it.
 Our faculty prepares each student for a lifetime of learning and active citizenship.
 Academic and extracurricular programs encourage the broadening of student perspectives and provide an exposure to both the surrounding community and the wider world.
 Experiential learning opportunities form a healthy, challenging part of Sierra Canyon School’s program.